WELCOME TO DEBITO.ORG!

 COMMENT: I called Tentake today to confirm with the management that yes, they do have a “Japanese Only” restriction.
 Their reasons given: 1) Hygiene (eiseimen), which were, when asked, issues of “foreigners” not taking off their shoes when entering, 2) NJ causing problems (meiwaku) to other customers, and 3) a language barrier, as in NJ not speaking Japanese.
 Basic Otaru Onsen exclusionary excuses.
 When asked if he didn’t think these were prejudicial generalizations about all NJ, he said repeatedly that he couldn’t deal with “foreigners” (tai’ou o shi kirenai).
 Then he hung up.

-Readers who feel that this restaurant is behaving inappropriately for a business open to the general public are welcome to phone them at the number above, or drop by and say so to the management.
+That’s as much information as I could get out of the management regarding the reasons for the exclusionism.
+Readers who feel that this restaurant is behaving inappropriately for a business open to the general public are welcome to phone them at the number above, or drop by and say so directly.
+Douzo.
+ARUDOU, Debito

-Posted in "Pinprick Protests", Bad Business Practices, Exclusionism, Food, 日本語 | 50 Comments »
+Posted in "Pinprick Protests", Anti-discrimination templates/meetings, Bad Business Practices, Exclusionism, Food, 日本語 | 50 Comments »

-Posted by arudou debito on April 2nd, 2014
+Posted by Dr. ARUDOU, Debito on April 2nd, 2014

 Knowing your rights can protect against fake cops